Assorted experiments and examples working with Trove’s digitised newspapers.

 Notebooks in this section demonstrate some ways of visualising searches in Trove newspapers – seeing everything rather than just a list of search results.

 QueryPic is a tool I created many years ago to visualise searches in Trove's digitised newspapers.
 It shows you the number of articles each year that match your query — instead of a page of search results, you see the complete result set.
-You can look for patterns and trends across time.
-This is a deconstructed, extended, and hackable version of QueryPic that lets you build queries using keywords, states, or newspapers.
+This is an older version of QueryPic that lets you build queries using keywords, states, or newspapers.

 Visualise Trove newspaper searches over time¶

 This notebook helps you zoom out and explore how the number of Trove newspaper articles in your search results varies over time by using the

 decade and year